Prix Ars Electronica Collide@CERN:

-The first winner in 2011 was the german visual artist Julius von Bismarck.
+The first winner from a competiton that attracted 395 entries from over 40 countries around the world in 2011 was the German visual artist Julius von Bismarck.
 The jury also awarded three honorary mentions.
-Read more....
-And follow the blog The first competiton attracted 395 entries from over 40 countries around the world.
+Read more...
+And follow the blog

-In November 2012, following the second Prix Ars Electronica Collide@CERN open call, the award was made to the american sound sculptor, Bill Fontana.
+In November 2012, following the second Prix Ars Electronica Collide@CERN open call, the award was given to the American sound sculptor Bill Fontana.
 Read press release.
 The jury also awarded an honorary mention to the mexican artist Ale de la Puente.
-Bill Fontana will be resident at CERN starting July 2013.
+Bill Fontana will be in residence at CERN starting in July 2013.

-On 4 July, Bill Fontana and his science inspiration partner, CERN cosmologist Subodh Patil, present their work in art and science at the CERN Globe of Science and Innovation.
-This Conference wil include an opening address by Profesor Rolf Heuer, CERN Director-General, Ariane Koek Creator of the Collide@CERN programme and Horst Hoertner, Director of Futurelab, Ars Electronica, Linz.
+On July 4th, 2013, Bill Fontana and his science inspiration partner, CERN cosmologist Subodh Patil, presented their work in art and science at the CERN Globe of Science and Innovation.
+This Conference included an opening address by Profesor Rolf Heuer, CERN Director-General; Ariane Koek, Creator of the Collide@CERN programme and Horst Hoertner, Director of Futurelab, Ars Electronica, Linz.

-We look for artists in any domain who work with the digital as means of creation and/or production, and who will be truly inspired by CERN.
+We look for artists in any domain who work with digital media as means of creation and/or production and who will be truly inspired by CERN.
 They have to show their wish to engage with the ideas and/or technology of particle physics or with CERN as a place of scientific collaboration, using them as springboards of the imagination which dare to go beyond the paradigm.
-You might be a choreographer, performer, visual artist, film maker or a composer – what you all have in common is that you use the digital as the means of making your work and/or the way of presenting it.
+Applicants could be choreographers, performers, visual artists, filmmakers or composers, for example – what all applicants should have in common, however, us the use of digital art as the means of making and/or presenting work.